 4. Keep it honest and transparent

-A lot of companies claim that they are customer-centric while inviting customers to enter their payment details so they can be forced into an automatically-renovating subscription service once the free trial is over.
-Feel absolutely free to argue with me on this, but I don’t see how this practice is customer-centric – however, offering a free trial with a credit card is entirely new topic which I will cover in some of my next posts.
+Many companies claim that they are customer-centric… while inviting customers to enter their payment details for an automatically-renovating subscription service once the free trial is over.
+Feel absolutely free to argue with me on this, but I don’t see how this practice is customer-centric.

 5. Provide first-hand experience for customers